affinity-digital-ltd/unit1/README.md

 Once you have received enough feedback and had your PR reviewed you can merge it into your develop branch.

 ## Using a Scrum Board
 In order to manage your work, you can set up a [scrum board](https://manifesto.co.uk/agile-concepts-scrum-task-board/) within the [projects tab](https://help.github.com/articles/creating-a-project-board/) of your github repository.
-In this way, you can track the progress of your work and see what remaining tasks you have remaining.
+In this way, you can track the progress of your work and see what tasks you have remaining.

 Once you have created a project, add the following columns: Backlog, In Progress, Awaiting Review, Done